medelium/secure-survey-docs/src/guide/workflow.md

 }
 ```

-The `hash` should be used to check if a new participant joined the survey.
+The `hash` should be used to check if a new participant joined the questionnaire.
-If the stored local hash does not match to the remote hash of the survey anymore,
+If the stored local hash does not match to the remote hash of the questionnaire anymore,
 the cipher texts for new participants must be calculated and submitted.

-## Survey Question
+## Question

 The operator can have one of the following values:
 - sum
 - avg

-## Create
+### Create

 ```json
 {